AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 Version |release|
 -----------------
-- Created fsw :ref:`hingedRigidBodyPIDMotor` to compute the commanded torque to :ref:`spinningBodyStateEffector` using a propotional-integral-derivative controller.
+- Created fsw :ref:`hingedRigidBodyPIDMotor` to compute the commanded torque to :ref:`spinningBodyOneDOFStateEffector` using a proportional-integral-derivative controller.
 - Added :ref:`torqueScheduler` to combine two :ref:`ArrayMotorTorqueMsgPayload` into one and implement effector locking logic.
 - Refactored how ``Custom.cmake`` files are included and how they are to be constructed. ``Custom.cmake`` files should no longer include an include guard (e.g. ``if(BUILD_OPNAV) ... endif(BUILD_OPNAV)`` ).
 Rather, to add